 This classic New Zealand ginger crunch full of sweet ginger flavor.
 This version is a update on Edmonds Cook Book classic for the modern home cook.

-Some would say the original Edmonds recipe is perfect as it is, but in consultation with my resident taste tester, my husband, a kiwi born and breed who grew up in Parmy, I have made a few updates.
+Some would say the original Edmonds recipe is perfect as it is, but in consultation with my resident taste tester, my husband, a kiwi born and bred who grew up in Palmy, I have made a few updates.

 I love the recipes, but the instructions can be a little thin.
 So I've done my best to improve on this classic in the following ways:

 Gram measurements: I've included gram measurements as well as cups.
 For any kind of baking I highly recommend getting a pair of cheap digital scales and measuring by weight.
 Cup measures can vary widely within countries, let alone between them and this can have a huge effect on the success of your baking.

 More ginger punch: There's more ginger punch in this recipe.
 The original just doesn't have enough ginger flavor for our modern taste buds.